SpareCores/sc-www/src/assets/articles/featured/ids-vs-names.md

 To keep it short, GCP is a mix of the above-described words:

-- Using integers for the ids (e.g. `datacenter_id`s are between 1000 and 2000,
+- Using integers for the ids (e.g. `region_id`s are between 1000 and 2000,
   `zone_id`s are between 2000 and 3000 etc),
 - Human-friendly zone names are not interchangeable between GCP accounts.